 Yield Management Systems provide the best representation of a problem.
 This makes the issue somewhat easier to handle, as they can better understand it.
 Many provide “High level to die level” analysis.
 Which means you get a broad overview of the project then you can zoom in on the areas you want to, even to an individual die.

 Yield Management systems tend to be fast.
 You can generate a report at the touch of a button.
-For example, our module yieldHUB Characterize analyzes the data and present a comprehensive report with a menu section and thumbnails of 200 hundred tests in two minutes.
-The report can have many chart types or visualizations per test with filters also.
+For example, our module yieldHUB Characterize can analyze the data and present a comprehensive report with menu section and thumbnails of 200 hundred tests in two minutes.
+The report can have many chart types or visualisations per test with filters also.
 Your manager can request a report before grabbing a coffee, and it will be ready by the time he or she is back at their desk.

 Return on investment

 The biggest pitfall of YMS is the cost.
 Many Engineering Managers balk at the idea of paying at the outset.
 But the return on investment of a Yield Management System is staggering.
 The YMS will quickly pay for itself.
 Before long it will be an indispensable part of your workflow.